juanparati/MyBackup/README.md

 Defined by option "**catalog_file**".

 It's a sqlite file that contains the historical list of the previous completed backups and the lock information.
-The lock information will avoid overlap two or more backups processes over the currently running backup plan.
+The lock information will avoid overlap two or more backup processes.

+Each backup plan requires a different catalog file.

 The catalog file is created automatically when it's missing.